zorgnax/libcarp/README.md

 variables or by using the carp_set() function.
 Each setting uses a string identifier and an associated data type.

-An example usage might be:
+An example use might be:

     carp_set("strip_to", 2, "verbose", 1, "trusted-libs", "pcre,foo", NULL);

 Here are the settings you can use:

 -   "verbose" int

     All macros show the full stack trace.
 This makes warn and carp the same as a cluck, die and croak the same as a confess.
     Defaults to environment var CARP_VERBOSE

 -   "muzzled" int

     Stack trace is never performed.
 This makes carp and cluck the same as warn, croak and confess the same as die.
     Defaults to environment var CARP_MUZZLED

 -   "dump-stack" int

     Print as much info as you can about the stack.
     Defaults to environment var CARP_DUMP_STACK

 -   "output" char*

     May be "default" to set the output back to the builtin output func.

 -   "output-func" func

     A CarpOutputFunc to output the error message.

 -   "strip" int

     The number of items to remove from the file names.
     Defaults to environment var CARP_STRIP

 -   "strip-to" int

     The number of items to keep from the file names.
 If strip-to is 1, foo/bar/baz.c becomes baz.c.
     Defaults to environment var CARP_STRIP_TO

 -   "suspected-libs" char*

     Comma separated list of lib names to remove from the list of trusted libs.

 -   "trusted-libs" char*

     Comma separated list of lib names to be trusted.
     Defaults to environment var CARP_TRUSTED_LIBS